mdelozzo/uq-course/docs/lectures/index.md

-Based on industrial practices, four categories can be listed[@rocquigny2009quantifying] in which to place of the goals of any quantitative risk/uncertainty assessment:
+Based on industrial practices, four categories can be listed[@rocquigny2009quantifying] to classify the objectives of any quantitative risk/uncertainty assessment:

 ??? info "U (Understand)"